junwei567/blue-green-deployment/README.md

 # Simple Blue Green Deployment Showcase

+ArgoCD is a GitOps agent that pulls updated code from Git repositories and deploys it directly to our OpenShift resources.
+It manages both infrastructure configuration and application updates in one system.

 ## Prerequisites
 - This example assumes you have cluster-wide admin permissions.
 - Have ArgoCD installed from the Red Hat OpenShift GitOps operator in your OpenShift cluster.